 To earn your real estate license in Washington, you must complete 90 hours of approved education, take the Washington Broker licensing exam, submit to fingerprinting, and apply for a state license.
-While the process to become a real estate agent is similar in most states, each state has its unique steps that must be adhered to.
-The four steps to becoming a Washington real estate agent are as follows:
+While the process to become a real estate agent is similar in most states, each state has unique steps that must be adhered to.
+The five steps to becoming a Washington real estate agent are as follows:

-Step 1: Complete Your Required Education
+Step 2: Complete Your Required Education

-You must successfully complete 90 hours of approved real estate education, within a two-year time frame, before you can take the broker's exam.
+You must successfully complete 90 hours of approved real estate education within a two-year time frame before you can take the broker's exam.
 The 90 hours of education must consist of a 60-hour course in Real Estate Fundamentals and a 30-hour course in Real Estate Practices.
 It's easy to complete the requirement with Brightwood's approved Washington licensing education.

-Learn more about our Georgia real estate licensing packages and start studying now!
+Learn more about our Georgia real estate licensing packages and start studying today!

-Step 2: Take the Washington Broker's Exam
+Step 3: Take the Washington Broker's Exam

-Step 3: Have Your Fingerprints Taken
+Step 4: Have Your Fingerprints Taken

-Step 4: Apply For Your State License
+Step 5: Apply For Your State License